SodiumZH/NFF-Girls/wiki/gameplay-en.md

 For unwritten tag, right click to your own mob to write the tag.
 The written tag will display an enchanted label, and is locked by default.
 Right click to lock/unlock it.
 The locked tag cannot be applied or unlocked by other players so that you can store it safely.

 Give the unlocked written tag to the player you want transfer the ownership to, and the player can apply the tag again to the same mob to finally own it.

+#### Magical Gel Ball (0.x.13)

+A throwable item.

+If a thrown Magical Gel Ball hits a large Vanilla Slime, it has a chance of 25% to generate a tiny Magical Slime with random color.

+If it hits a Slime Girl (HMaG, befriended or not), it has a chance of 25% to generate a tiny Magical Slime with the Slime Girl's complementary color.
+For example, a red Slime Girl will generate a cyan Magical Slime.
+(Since Magical Slimes and non-befriended Slime Girls has only 32 fixed colors, the real color is probably not absolutely identical to the calculated complementary color.)

+If it hits non-slime mobs, it will make a non-damaging knockback like the Snow Ball, and give Slowness II effect of 30 s.

+#### Magical Gel Bottle (0.x.13)

+An item for befriending Slime Girls and change befriended Slime Girls' colors.

+##### Collecting

+Right click tiny Magical Slimes with it to collect it as Magical Gel.
+After collecting, the content of the bottle will increase by 1, and the color of the Magical Slime will be blended into the previous color.

+The maximum content of each bottle is 6.
+If you're collecting with a full bottle, the extra gel unit will drop as a Magical Gel Ball after blending.

+##### Coloring

+Besides blending more Magical Slimes, you can also change the gel color by crafting with HMaG ingredients.
+In this case, the bottle content will not change.
+(For accepted ingredients as dyes, see table below.)

+##### Usage

+Right click your befriended Slime Girl to change its color.
+Each unit of Magical Gel used, the gel color will be blended with previous color with the proportion ratio of 1 : 4, and it has a chance of 25% to drop an extra Magical Gel Ball.

+Craft with a Slimeball to transfer it to Magical Gel Ball, consuming 1 unit of bottle content.

+Craft with an Empty Magical Gel Bottle to separate the content into 2 bottles.

+##### Numerical Formulas

+Collecting Magical Slime:
+$$
+newColor = (oldColor * content + slimeColor)/(content + 1)
+$$
+Staining with items on Crafting Table:
+$$
+newColor = (oldColor * content + dyeColor * strength)/(content + strength)
+$$
+Color difference is defined as the normalized straight-line distance in the RGB space:
+$$
+difference = sqrt[(R1-R2)^2+(G1-G2)^2+(B1-B2)^2] /sqrt(3*255^2)
+$$

+##### Dye Properties

+Item						Color					Strength

+Sharp Fang			White					0.5

+Ogre Horn			  Light Gray			1.0

+Evil Crystal Fragment	Gray 			0.5

+Ancient Stone		Black					 0.5

+Crimson Cuticula	Red					 1.0

+Cureberry				Red					  1.0

+Kobold Leather		Blue					0.5

+Dyssomnia Skin		Blue					1.2

+Randomberry			Purple				1.0

+Necrofiber				Purple				 0.5

+Lich Cloth					Brown			  1.0

+Soul Apple				Light Blue			0.5

+Mysterious Petal		Pink					0.5

+Cubic Nucleus			Pink					0.5

+Ender Plasm				Magenta			0.5

+Exp Berry					Lime					1.0

+Burning Core			Orange				0.5